shubhammgits/Face-Mask-Detection-WebApp/README.md

 ## Troubleshooting

-If you still experience issues:
+If you experience issues:

 1. Check the Render logs for any error messages
 2. Ensure your model file (`best_mask_model.h5`) is properly included
 3. Verify that all required files are present in the repository
-4. Check that the Render service is using the "standard" plan
-5. Open browser developer tools (F12) and check the Console tab for JavaScript errors
+4. Open browser developer tools (F12) and check the Console tab for JavaScript errors
-6. Check the Network tab to verify that requests to `/process_frame` are successful
+5. Check the Network tab to verify that requests to `/upload` are successful

-The application should now properly detect faces in both uploaded images and live camera feed, displaying green boxes for masked faces and red boxes for unmasked faces with accuracy percentages.
+The application should now properly detect faces in both uploaded images and captured photos, displaying green boxes for masked faces and red boxes for unmasked faces with accuracy percentages.

 ## 🙏 Acknowledgments